 This course examines the laws, regulations, and policies that govern alcoholic beverages in the United States.
 The emphasis is on federal laws, specifically regulation by the Alcohol and Tobacco Tax and Trade Bureau.
 Among other concepts, this course will cover: industry's main regulators, the classification of beverages, the regulation of labeling and advertising, three-tier distribution system, excise taxes, and liability.

-This course provides students a legal perspective on Preventive Control Rule.
+This course provides students a legal perspective on Preventive Controls Rule.
 During this course, students will examine the Preventive Controls for Human Food Rule of the Food Safety Modernization Act (FSMA).
 Topics include the history, law, policy, and legal application of the FDA Preventive Controls Rule.
 For example, students will analyze how definitions could apply to future clients, and students will evaluate the limitations of FDA’s records access authority.

 This "inside the law" of the FDA Produce Safety Rule course provides students a legal perspective on Produce Safety Rule.
 Topics to be covered include the history, law, policy, and legal application of the Produce Safety Rule.
 For example, students will analyze whether the Produce Safety rule should apply to all fruit and vegetable commodities, rather than have exemptions, and the trending legal risks that could cause clients into food litigation.